sjtuytc/UnboundedNeRFPytorch/README.md

    (1) **Disclaimer**: you should ensure that you get the permission for usage from the original data provider.
 One should first sign the license on the [official waymo webiste](https://waymo.com/research/block-nerf/licensing/) to get the permission of downloading the Waymo data.
 Other data should be downloaded and used without obeying the original licenses.

    (2) Our processed waymo data is significantly **smaller** than the original version (19.1GB vs. 191GB) because we store the camera poses instead of raw ray directions.
 Besides, our processed data is more friendly for Pytorch dataloaders.
+Furthermore, the processed data support training by Mega-NeRF and Block-NeRF both.

 Download [the data](https://drive.google.com/drive/folders/1Lcc6MF35EnXGyUy0UZPkUx7SfeLsv8u9?usp=sharing) and [pretrained models](https://drive.google.com/drive/folders/1Lcc6MF35EnXGyUy0UZPkUx7SfeLsv8u9?usp=sharing) in the Google Drive.
 You may use [gdown](https://stackoverflow.com/questions/65001496/how-to-download-a-google-drive-folder-using-link-in-linux) to download the files via command lines.